-- 12.01 Commercial solar energy system A free-standing solar energy system less than 100 Megawatts that constitutes the principal use of the property with the primary purpose of supplying power to the electrical grid, or that exceeds the limitations established for a residential free-standing solar energy system as an accessory use.
-(In contrast see Residential solar energy system, free-standing series 17.38) - 12.02 Stormwater management facility A natural or manmade feature that collects, conveys, channels, holds, inhibits, or diverts the movement of stormwater.
+- 12.01 Solar energy system A free-standing solar energy system that constitutes the principal use of the property or that exceeds the limitations established for a free-standing energy system as an accessory use.
+(In contrast see Solar energy system, free-standing series 17.38) - 12.02 Stormwater management facility A natural or manmade feature that collects, conveys, channels, holds, inhibits, or diverts the movement of stormwater.

 - 12.03 Telecommunication facility, concealed An antenna that a casual observer would consider a part of the structure to which it is attached or made a part of. - 12.04 Telecommunication facility, unconcealed An antenna that a casual observer would consider a separate and distinct structure that may be mounted on a tower or mounted on the ground. - 12.05 Utility installation, major A place, building and/or structure, or portion thereof, whether public or private, used or is intended for providing basic infrastructure or utility services and which could potentially have a moderate to high impact on neighboring property.
 The term includes pipeline pumping stations, sewage treatment plants, electric substations, and water towers. - 12.06 Utility installation, minor A utility installation generally having low impact on neighboring property.
 The term includes public water system wells, without a tower; below ground sewer lift stations; and stormwater pumping stations.
-The term does not include utility cabinets, which are classified as an accessory use (Series 17). - 12.07 Utility maintenance yard A place where a public or private entity maintains administrative offices, equipment, and supplies necessary for maintaining the infrastructure it provides. - 12.08 Wind Energy System, large A wind energy system that exceeds the definition of a small wind energy system but totals a capacity of less than 100 megawatts (wind energy systems exceeding 100 megawatts are regulated by the State of Wisconsin Public Service Commission). - 12.09 Wind Energy System, small A wind energy system that has a total installed nameplate capacity of 300 kilowatts or less and that consists of individual wind turbines that have an installed nameplate capacity of not more than 100 kilowatts.
+The term does not include utility cabinets, which are classified as an accessory use (Series 17). - 12.07 Utility maintenance yard A place where a public or private entity maintains administrative offices, equipment, and supplies necessary for maintaining the infrastructure it provides. - 12.08 Wind Energy System, large A wind energy system that exceeds the definition of a small wind energy system, but totals a capacity of less than 100 megawatts (wind energy systems exceeding 100 megawatts are regulated by the State of Wisconsin Public Service Commission). - 12.09 Wind Energy System, small A wind energy system that has a total installed nameplate capacity of 300 kilowatts or less and that consists of individual wind turbines that have an installed nameplate capacity of not more than 100 kilowatts.